-A hearty potato mushroom broth, great for the winter months.
+A hearty sweet potato mushroom soup, great for the winter months.
 The sweet potato, mushrooms, and leeks add their own distinctive notes to the underlying beef stock.
 Though don’t underestimate the contribution of the roasted garlic.

+The base stock in any soup is critically important.
 I strongly encourage you to make your own beef stock.
 It means a bit more pre-planning and prep work, but the stock will be so much better.
-Make way more than you need and freeze it for next time.
-There is no shortage of such recipes on the web.
-Here is my preferred beef stock recipe, though I am very tempted by this 48 Hour Beef Bone-Marrow Broth.
+To make that extra effort worth it, make way more than you need and freeze it for next time.
+Whether this beef stock, chicken, salmon head, pork, or veggie stock, you really need some in your freezer.

-Roasted garlic is great on its own, with biscotti or baguettes, or for the sweetness and umami character it adds to this sweet potato mushroom broth.
+Roasted garlic is great on its own, with biscotti or baguettes, or for the sweetness and umami character that it adds to this sweet potato mushroom soup.
 Instructions for preparing it are here.

 I have become a fan of using egg yolks as a thickener.
 Whisk them into a 1/2 cup of cold stock and add that to the soup towards the end of the process.
 Using egg yolks results in a velvety soup texture, quite different from that resulting from using cornflour.